 In Venice, a float down the Grand Canal by gondola is a must for first-time visitors.
 For shopping, visit the Rialto Market, food is never left wanting in Italy.
 From pasta to pizza to lasagne, meatballs, and home-cooked bottarga, and then there's the Ossobuco.
 If you like food, expect to gain a few kilos in Italy.

-Florence and Tuscany are two other cities worth seeing.
-In Florence, see Michelangelo's David and shop on the ultra-chic Via de' Tornabuoni.
+Florence is the capital of Tuscany and both are worth seeing.
+See famous Italian countryside and Michelangelo's David or shop on the ultra-chic Via de' Tornabuoni.
 Milan is the fashion capital, while Cinque Terre, made up of five villages, is a dramatic city.
 Go hiking, exploring the city, and end the day enjoying a local aperitivo as the sun sets on one of the most beautiful of views.

 If time allows escaping to rural Italy, take a self-drive tour and rent a farmhouse in a district such as Chianti, with its rolling hills and wineries.
 The villages and countryside are picturesque and relaxing and a quintessential window into Italian life.